dan-gruitt/be-nc-news/README.md

 ## DELETE

 ### 💌  /api/articles/:article_id
-Allows the user to delete the article at inputted article_id Please note, no response will be given except the appropriate status code.
+Allows the user to delete the article at inputted article_id<br>
+Please note, no response will be given except the appropriate status code.